-6 percent in the first half of

-2007, thanks in part to global prosperity.
+- more than 6 percent in the first half of 2007, thanks in part to global prosperity.
 By 2020, international tourist arrivals are expected to reach 1.6 billion annually, up from 842 million in 2006.
 By 2020, according to the World Trade Organization, Travel seems will be in the DNA of the middle and upper economic classes.
 This trend will continue so long as national economies continue to generate new prosperity for the formerly poor.
-Travel will grow by at least 5 percent per year for the foreseeable future.

-- The tourism industry will create 3.3 million new jobs worldwide.
+Travel will grow by at least 5 percent per year for the foreseeable future. - The tourism industry will create 3.3 million new jobs worldwide.
 Jobs dependent on tourism will comprise nearly 14 percent of the global workforce.
 Direct employment will not grow quite as quickly, but it will be up 1.7 percent annually, to nearly 87.5 million jobs, while indirect employment will account for some 260 million jobs around the world.
 This will bring major opportunities for national economies in the region. - Internationally, expect the most immediate growth to appear in the Middle East, where travelers will visit neighboring countries and, to a lesser extent, Europe.
-The cruise segment is expected to grow at approximately the same rate as the travel market at large.

-tality and travel industry will continue to expand well into the future.

-• Keeping this growing trend in mind, the future looks bright for recruitment and hiring of new employees in the hospitality sector.
+The cruise segment is expected to grow at approximately the same rate as the travel market at large. - Travel is said to broaden the mind.
+It surely broadens palates.
+Over the next 20 years, trend is itself the result of other trends: the world's growing prosperity, the continuing heath of seniors well into old age, and others all are building a world of habitual travelers, both for business and for pleasure.
+As a result, all parts of the travel and hospitality industry are growing rapidly.
+Built as it is on such a firm foundation, this trend suggests that all segments of the hospitality and travel industry will continue to expand well into the future. - Keeping this growing trend in mind, the future looks bright for recruitment and hiring of new employees in the hospitality sector.
 Booming tourism industry implies growing of employment and recruitment in the sector.

 Issues that as an employer that you face regarding recent graduates Many people mistakenly believe that it is preferable to hire young fresh graduates over their more seasoned colleagues.
 They believe recent graduates are more energetic and are more likely to bring fresh ideas to the table.
-While fresh university graduates are also some disadvantages to hiring them.
+While fresh university graduates bring a number of benefits to the table, there are also some disadvantages to hiring them.

-1. Skill set
+- 1. Skill set

-University fresh workers can sometimes harness their energy to propel the organization forward; however, they usually lack both the professional and life experience needed to make a positive change.
+- University fresh workers can sometimes harness their energy to propel the organization forward; however, they usually lack both the professional and life experience needed to make a positive change.
 Experienced workers have this experience and are often unappreciated assets for many businesses.

-- Technical competencies
+- 2. Technical competencies

 University graduates often struggle to

 move forward in a consistent direction.

 They constantly change their minds and

 are unable to move the business forward

 in a consistent direction.
 Experienced

-people on the other hand have consis tency.
+people on the other hand have consistency.
 A company who rather hire an

 employee who understands what he or

 she needs to do and follows through

 with their promises.

-- 3. Subject knowledge Most current university graduates do not have the necessary subject knowledge
+- 3. Subject knowledge

+Most current university graduates do not

+have the necessary subject knowledge

+in the field that they work.
+Either they

-have too little knowledge which can be detrimental or they do not have the right expertise for the job to be carried.
+have too little knowledge which can be

+detrimental or they do not have the right

+expertise for the job to be carried.

-4. Work ethic and attitude Another problem of hiring young people is that many work.
-People who come from a business school or are chartered accountants they all want to straightaway go into fancy jobs, For e.g.: students who have studied human resources in busiorganizational design.
+- 4. Work ethic and attitude Another problem of hiring young people is that many of them don't want to do the ground work.
+People who come from a business school or are chartered accoun-